Morgan Stanley settles with MBIA, sets $1.8 bln charge

 MBIA, a bond insurer, historically focused on municipal bonds but as the U.S. real-estate market heated up last decade, it sold large numbers of CDS on mortgage-backed securities and other structured finance products.

-MBIA's bets on CDS started souring as the financial crisis ramped up, leading the company to split itself into two parts: a municipal guarantee business and a structured finance unit.
-MBIA announced the restructuring in 2009 after receiving approval from state insurance regulators.
+MBIA's bets on CDS started souring as the financial crisis ramped up, forcing regulators to split the insurer into a municipal guarantee business and a structured finance unit.

 A group of 18 banks, including Morgan Stanley, objected to the restructuring in court, arguing that it might leave the insurer unable to pay out its structured finance obligations.